shiftkey-labs/Shiftkey-GenAI-Hacks/RESOURCES.md

 - [Hugging Face Transformers](https://huggingface.co/transformers/) - The Transformers library by Hugging Face is a powerful tool for working with state-of-the-art NLP models.
 - [Hugging Face Model Hub](https://huggingface.co/models) - Explore and download pre-trained models from the Hugging Face Model Hub.

+## Contact Us

+Need assistance or have questions regarding resources or Generative AI?
+Reach out to us:

+- **Vansh Sood**: vansh@dal.ca
+- Visit the ShiftKey Office during the hackathon for direct support!

+---

-Feel free to explore these resources and dive into the exciting world of generative AI at the Shiftkey Generative AI Hackathon!
+Explore these resources and immerse yourself in the transformative world of Generative AI at the ShiftKey Generative AI Hackathon.
+Happy hacking! 🌟🌐🚀